Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 If you’re young and travelling to Europe solely because you want to party in a new location, then it might be smart to set aside a sizeable portion of your budget for this purpose.

-If you, however, only want to party on occasion and not every night, then you’ll find that most cities in Central and Eastern Europe to be quite affordable for a night out.
+If you, however, only want to party on occasion and not every night, then you’ll find that most cities in Central and Eastern Europe are quite affordable for a night out.

 Beer and wine prices can vary drastically depending on where you are in Europe.
 You can generally expect to pay somewhere around €2.50 – 3.50 for a pint of beer depending on where you are (local is always cheaper than imported) and expect the same prices for a glass of wine.